Ashkelon: Economy

+Since 1992, Israel Beer Breweries has been operating in Ashkelon, brewing Carlsberg and Tuborg beer for the Israeli market.

 Culture and sports

 The Ashkelon Sports Arena opened in 1999.
 The "Jewish Eye" is a Jewish world film festival that takes place annually in Ashkelon.
 The festival marked its seventh year in 2010.
 The Breeza Music Festival has been held yearly in and around Ashkelon's amphitheatre since 1992.
 Most of the musical performances are free.
-Israel Lacrosse operates substantial youth lacrosse programs in the city and recently hosted the Turkey men's national team in Israel's first home international in 2013.Im schwarzen Walfisch zu Askalon ("In Ashkelon's Black Whale inn") is a traditional German academic commercium song that describes a drinking binge staged in the ancient city.
+Israel Lacrosse operates substantial youth lacrosse programs in the city and recently hosted the Turkey men's national team in Israel's first home international in 2013.